taylordr/supracentrality/README.md

 [2] D Taylor, MA Porter and PJ Mucha (2019) "Tunable eigenvector-based centralities for multiplex and temporal networks." arXiv preprint available at https://arxiv.org/abs/1904.02059.

 [3] D Taylor, SA Myers, A Clauset, MA Porter and PJ Mucha (2017) "Eigenvector-based centrality measures for temporal networks."
-Multiscale Modeling and Simulation 15(1), 537-574.
+Multiscale Modeling & Simulation 15(1), 537-574.

 The results shown in [2] and [3] were created using Matlab code.